kthohr/mcmc/README.md

 ## Example

-To illustrate OptimLib at work, consider the problem of sampling values of the mean parameter of a normal distribution.
+To illustrate MCMCLib at work, consider the problem of sampling values of the mean parameter of a normal distribution.

 Code: